fabiensanglard/Another-World-Bytecode-Interpreter/README.md

+NEO-RAW:
+====

 This is an Another World VM implementation.

-This is based on Gregory Montoir's original work on reverse engineering the PC version.
+Based on Gregory Montoir's original work, the codebase has been cleaned up with legibility and readability in mind.

 Architecture:
 =============